 This helps in a number of ways.
 First of all, it ensures that the workflow isn’t significantly affected if a staff member becomes stuck with a task and requires help.
 Additionally, it offers a level of reassurance for your entire workforce.

-Communication is an essential element for businesses that want to use remote workers.
-While phone calls and texting are effective ways of doing this, arguably, the best option is to go with video calling.
+Good communication is essential for businesses that want to use remote workers.
+While phone calls and texting are both effective ways of doing this, arguably, the best option is to go with video calling.

 Video calling helps to deliver that extra human element for remote workers.
 Plus, when you think about the importance of nonverbal communication, it helps to keep this element in place – at least in some form.